727800350/note/cs/git.md

 	modified:  dir/C/file.txt
 	modified:  dir/D/file.txt
 What I want to do is to discard changes to all files EXCEPT for dir/C/file.txt

-I want to do something like this:

-	git checkout -- dir/!C/file.txt

 Answer: